Hi, I’m James

 Why yes, that is me vibrating – why do you ask?

 What do you do in a situation like that?
 You reach out for some help to make life a bit easier.
 We ended up seeking advice from different resources and people, all with different approaches, and we had differing (inconsistent) degrees of success across a range of behaviours.
-That wasn’t working for us – and more importantly, it wasn’t working for Milo.
+That wasnβt working for us – and more importantly, it wasnβt working for Milo.
 So I did what I have always done when faced with an interesting, complex challenge – I taught myself.
-I set aside a big chunk of my time every day to researching and developing a dog training curriculum, and then teaching myself from it.
+I was in the fortunate position to be able to take six months off – so I used that time to ‘retrain’ myself.

 Fast-forward a while, and everyone we know who had known Milo since we adopted him kept telling us what an incredible change they had seen in him.
 People at dog parks started asking us how we ever got such a quick and reliable recall with a lurcher (hint: a solid recall is not breed-dependent), and noting how quickly and enthusiastically he responsed to requests.